rlopezb/gen-query/BACKEND_API.md

 ### Error Response Structure

-All errors should follow this format:
+All errors MUST follow this format:

 ```json
 {